zixuniaowu/gmail-ai-responder/README.md

 # Gmail AI Responder

-A Chrome extension that uses Google's Gemini AI to automatically generate email replies in Gmail.
+A Chrome extension that uses Google's Gemini AI to automatically generate replies in Gmail.

 ## Features